AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/user-guides/getting-started-with-platform/overview.md

 <InlineAlert variant="info" slots="text"/>

-Use the `sendPurchaseXDMEvent` as an example and Project Griffon to validate that the XDM Experience Event is properly formatted.
+Use the `sendPurchaseXDMEvent` as an example and Assurance to validate that the XDM Experience Event is properly formatted.

 ## Next steps